 Vertical (Stairway) Evacuation

-Stairways can be used by those who are able to evacuate with or without assistance.
-Persons with sight disability may require the assistance of a sighted person.
+Stairways can be used by those who can evacuate with or without assistance.
+Persons with a sight disability may require the assistance of a sighted person.
 Persons who must use crutches or other devices as walking aids will need to use their own discretion, especially where several flights of stairs are concerned.

 Stay-in-Place